ouktlab/asr-ja_evalkit/README.md

 Note that these results will slightly change after updates of this toolkit.
 Because the reference text is also modified (such as numbers, words in *rules*), the total number of characters also change.

+*Rules* may be added and refined in the future.

 #### Raw text